 Operating environment

-Increased uncertainty about economic development and higher operational and financial costs arising from high inflation had a negative impact on the investment environment of certain customers in some respects.
+Increased uncertainty about economic development and higher operational and financial costs had a negative impact on the investment environment of certain customers in some respects.
 On the other hand, given the changed geopolitical situation, energy solutions are becoming more self-sufficient in Europe, and this is expected to speed up the implementation of projects related to the energy transition.
 This trend is also supported by EU-level and national energy and climate policy.